Greek Sheet Pan Chicken

 Lisa’s Tips

 • Always remember that every oven cooks slightly differently.
-If you’re chicken thighs aren’t getting golden enough on top, you can raise the rack high in the oven or turn on the top broiler for the last minute or two.
+If your chicken thighs aren’t getting golden enough on top, you can raise the rack high in the oven or turn on the top broiler for the last minute or two.
 Alternatively, if the tops are cooking too quickly, you can lower the rack in the oven or reduce the temperature slightly.

 Nutrition